raspberrypilearning/encoded-art/en/step_4.md

 --- collapse ---
 ---
-title: Create a specific pattern like in Geometric patterns
+title: Create a specific positioning pattern
 ---

 If you take a look at **Geometric patterns:**, you will notice that it places the shapes across the page and then down, like text: